1, 2, 3 Go!

 Each episode had a theme and was narrated by Thomas.
 The episodes show what it's like to be in various occupations, including fire fighter, astronaut and trapeze artist.

 The show established that adults and children were on an equal footing, sometimes with the child in a superior position.
 For example, in a show with a theme of cinematic special effects, Lescoulie is struck in the neck by an arrow.
 Although Richard explains it is only a special effect, Lescoulie remains concerned.
 In the narration, Richard observes, "Jack was getting worried about the arrow, but I told him to stop crying."

-During the Halloween weekend of 1961, Zacherley appeared for an episode exploring haunted houses.
+During the Halloween weekend of 1961, John Zacherle appeared for an episode exploring haunted houses.

 Production

 The show was produced by NBC Public Affairs.